wokat/redmine_issue_dynamic_edit/README.md

 # ✨  redmine_issue_dynamic_edit

-Add new elements on detailed issue page to **dynamically update issue's attributes and custom fields**, directly in the details block of the issue **without any page refresh** (*JIRA style*).
+Add new interactive elements to the issue detail page to **dynamically update an issue’s attributes and custom fields**, directly within the details block, and **without any page refresh** (*JIRA-style inline editing*).

-### 🔴  What info you should provide when opening an issue
+### 🔴  What to include when opening an issue
->Please list your installed plugins and the Redmine version you use.
-Note that I can't fix every issue when you have conflict with an other plugin that also edit the page.
+>Please list:
+>- The Redmine version you use
+>- All installed plugins
 >
->This plugin use JS a lot.
-Check your JS console from your web browser ( [HowTo](https://webmasters.stackexchange.com/a/77337) ) and try again to reproduce your issue.
-You'll see some information about what goes wrong.
+>Conflicts may occur if another plugin modifies the same page elements.
 >
->Copy and paste the result that appears in your console in the Github issue and expand all possible object (error data for example).
-With this data, we can look if there's a problem with the ajax call the plugin performs to update the issue or if there's any JS error.
+>This plugin uses JavaScript extensively.
+>
+>Open your browser’s JS console ([HowTo](https://webmasters.stackexchange.com/a/77337)), reproduce the problem, and review the console output.
+>Copy and paste the result into your GitHub issue and expand any relevant objects (for example, error data).
+>
+>These details will help identify whether the problem comes from an AJAX request or a JavaScript error.

 ### 🔎  Example